tayade-aniket/bus-ticket-booking/README.md

-# Online Bus Ticket Booking System (starter template)
+# Online Bus Ticket Booking System

 This is just a starter template containing Navbar, Footer, and Theme Switcher Section.
 And also installed the required resources like react icons, framer motion, and other basic requirements.